Igna11/MIT-missing-semester-2020-lectures/lecture4/exercises.md

 ```sh
 journalctl | grep -E "Startup finished in (\w\.?)+ \(kernel\) \+" | sed -E "s/s.$//" | sed -E "s/(.*) = (.*)/\2/" | python -c 'import sys; x = sys.stdin.read().split("\n"); x.pop(); times = list(map(float, x)); import numpy as np; print("mean:", np.mean(times)); print("median:", np.median(times));print("max:", np.max(times))'
 ```
+## Exercise 5:
+Look for boot messages that are not shared between your past three reboots (see journalctl’s -b flag).
+Break this task down into multiple steps.
+First, find a way to get just the logs from the past three boots.
+There may be an applicable flag on the tool you use to extract the boot logs, or you can use `sed '0,/STRING/d'` to remove all lines previous to one that matches STRING.
+Next, remove any parts of the line that always varies (like the timestamp).
+Then, de-duplicate the input lines and keep a count of each one (`uniq` is your friend).
+And finally, eliminate any line whose count is 3 (since it was shared among all the boots).

+## Exercise 6:
+Find an online data set like [this one](https://stats.wikimedia.org/EN/TablesWikipediaZZ.htm), [this one](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/topic-pages/tables/table-1), or maybe one [from here](https://www.springboard.com/blog/data-science/free-public-data-sets-data-science-project/>).
+Fetch it using curl and extract out just two columns of numerical data.
+If you’re fetching HTML data, `pup` might be helpful.
+For JSON data, try `jq`.
+Find the min and max of one column in a single command, and the difference of the sum of each column in another.